-Robert Farrar Capon is a key figure for us at Mbird, and not just because he’s an ordained Episcopalian with a profound grasp of radical Grace and a great sense of humor (sound familiar?).
-Regardless of affiliation, we guarantee you’ll be captivated by his inspiring way of expressing the Gospel – vivid, down-to-Earth imagery, tons of levity, refreshingly un-whitewashed prose – and his understanding of the relationship between Law and Grace is nothing short of prophetic.
-He’s eminently quotable, almost absurdly so, as the excerpts below attest.
-The first few are from Kingdom, Grace, Judgment: Paradox, Outrage, and Vindication in the Parables of Jesus which is absolutely indispensable for anyone interested in Jesus’ parables, and the ones south of Hoff’s waist are from Between Noon and Three: Romance, Law, and the Outrage of Grace, a “theological novel” of sorts.
+Robert Farrar Capon was a key figure for us at Mbird, and not just because he was an Episcopalian with a profound appreciation of God’s Grace and a great sense of humor (though that certainly helps).
+The man possessed the sort of creative mind that one almost never sees in a theologian.
+Indeed, his gift for words was virtually unmatched by anyone writing about religion in the past 50 years, let alone those writing about unadulterated, 200 proof Gospel Christianity (law and grace, death and resurrection, etc).
+Full of vivid imagery, tons of levity, refreshingly un-whitewashed prose, his work is absurdly quotable, as the excerpts below attest.
+The first few come from Kingdom, Grace, Judgment: Paradox, Outrage, and Vindication in the Parables of Jesus which is absolutely indispensable for anyone interested in Jesus’ parables, and the ones south of Hoff’s waist are from Between Noon and Three: Romance, Law, and the Outrage of Grace, a “theological novel” of sorts.
 Highly recommended:

 “Direct, straight-line, intervening power does, of course, have many uses.
 With it, you can lift the spaghetti from the plate to your mouth, wipe the sauce off your slacks, carry them to the dry cleaners, and perhaps even make enough money to ransom them back.
 Indeed, straight-line power (“use the force you need to get the result you want”) is responsible for almost everything that happens in the world.
 And the beauty of it is, it works.
 From removing the dust with a cloth to removing your enemy with a .45, it achieves its ends in sensible, effective, easily understood ways.